 The ALCO Historical and Technical Society was created to preserve and share the history of the American Locomotive Company (ALCO), a prolific builder of steam and diesel locomotives that was based in Schenectady, NY.
 Their role in WWII as a manufacturer of tanks and other war materiel, and in the early days of cars, are two additional areas the Society is focused on.

-We invite you to join the Society today, and to plan a visit to the recently opened Heritage Museum.
+We invite you to join the Society today, and to visit the new interim home for the museum exhibits at the Walter Elwood Museum in Amsterdam, NY.
 Additionally, your tax deductible donation using the PayPal link on this page will help us with our ambitious plans.

 Visit the site often to learn about volunteering opportunities, events, our participation at train shows and other other civic events in the area, or to learn more about excursions.
 Drop us a note through the contact form to suggest new activities or to join our mailing list.
 We look forward to meeting you in person.

 The original building that housed the museum is not insulated for use over the winter so in the interest of patron comfort plans are underway to open in another building.
 The Society is committed to opening a significant attraction in the Capital Region for rail fans and students, with a sound financial base to fund new exhibits and events.

 We are excited to announce a new home for the ALCO Heritage Museum exhibits, the Walter Elwood Museum in Amsterdam, NY.